PEXANE2/azure-docs.tr-tr/articles/virtual-machines/troubleshooting/understand-vm-reboot.md

 ---
-title: Azure VM için sistemin yeniden başlatılmasını anlama | Microsoft Docs
+title: Understand a system reboot for an Azure VM | Microsoft Docs
-description: Bir VM 'nin yeniden başlatılmasına neden olabilecek olayları listeler
+description: Lists the events that can cause a VM to reboot
 services: virtual-machines
 documentationcenter: ''
 author: genlin